meteahmetyakar/Bmi-Calculator-With-Image-Processing/README.md

 <br></br>

 * When BMI calculating the background of the captured photo is deleted and I use the remove.bg site's api to do this.
-* This site gives you 5 attempts, that's why api-key must be change regularly.
+* This site gives you 5 free attempts, that's why api-key must be change regularly.

 <p align="center">
   <img src="https://github.com/meteahmetyakar/Bmi-Calculator-With-Image-Processing-And-Face-Recognition/blob/main/images/remove-bg-part.png" />